An American businessman plans to take a select group of people 2.4 miles under the Atlantic Ocean on submarine expeditions to the site of the Titanic.

 Rush wants to take people down to the site on his privately owned five-person sub and took dozens of people down to the wreck in 2021.

 The businessman doesn't want to turn the wreckage site into a tourist attraction, but he still stands to turn a profit from the venture by charging guests a staggering $125,000 to join him on the expeditions, which begin with an eight-day sail from Newfoundland.

 The underwater expedition will then last between six and eight hours, including the dive, the exploration of the site, and the return to the surface.

-Rush says that his guests would be among the first people in 15 years to visit the famous wreck and said that they would be regarded as "citizen scientists" who would be expected to assist in the technical surveys of the 25-mile wreckage site.
+Rush said in 2020 that his guests would be among the first people in 15 years to visit the famous wreck and said that they would be regarded as "citizen scientists" who would be expected to assist in the technical surveys of the 25-mile wreckage site.

 The businessman told Bloomberg that he had to charge his guests at least $100,000 if he wanted to make money from the venture.